maalvikabhat/growthofsocialnetworks/reports/draft_report.md

 #### Maalvika Bhat, Hyunkyung Rho

 ### Abstract
-To understand how social networks, like Facebook, act differently than networks like Wikipedia in graph generation, we compared Barabasi-Albert algorithms for both sample datasets.
+To understand how social networks, like Facebook, act differently than networks like Wikipedia in graph generation, we compared algorithms for both sample datasets.
+We implemented a method for reliable generation of random networks that model known social networks and compared them to graph generation in other networks.
+Our algorithm is loosely based on the Barabasi-Albert algorithm for scale-free graph generation.
+However, our model includes additional parameters that play key roles in social networks, including a means of assigning attributes to individuals in the network, which allows for the exploration of networks in which there is a certain degree of diversity.
+We have only implemented undirected versions of the algorithm, and have examined how the algorithm compares to other networks, like Wikipedia.
+Additionally, we discuss extensions of the model that could further enrich its modeling capabilities.

 ### Process
 In this project, we began by modeling Facebook data in an undirected Strickland algorithm.